Prakhar1701/JobsApp/README.md

   1. Clone the repository
   2. Open the project in Android Studio.
   3. Build and run the app on an emulator or a physical device.

 ## Video Demo

 Watch the video demo of the app:

 [Video-Demo](https://drive.google.com/file/d/1P2EyeNhYM0_iXslAjDiUHsm3uJv1WMmx/view?usp=sharing)

-## Thank You

-Dear Reviewer,

-Thank you for taking the time to evaluate my assignment.
-I truly appreciate the opportunity to work on this project, as it allowed me to apply my skills in Android development while adhering to clean architecture and best practices.
-Completing this assignment was an enjoyable and rewarding experience.

-I am confident that I have met all the specified requirements and hope that my work aligns with your expectations.
-I look forward to your valuable feedback.

-Best regards,
-Prakhar